 How did Git get its name?

 In this article, we will discuss why Linus Torvalds, the creator of Git, chose this name for his Version Control System (VCS).
+In other words, why is Git called Git?

 What is the meaning of Git?